fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 - `Content-Type`: This indicates the format of the data returned (e.g. `text/html; charset=UTF-8`)

 ### HTTP is a text protocol, and has some security issues.
 How do we mitigate these security issues?
+As HTTP is a text protocol, the request is sent as strings.
+This means that things like the query parameter strings in a URL, or the cookie/session id can easily be read by a hacker, using packet sniffing techniques.
+This means they are able to read any information sent to the server or client, and simulate application state using the session id, allowing them to pose as a client without having to access a user's username or password.

+In order to protect against this, there are number of methods that can be used:

+__HTTPS__: This is secure HTTP.
+We can identify resources accessed via HTTPS in the scheme of the URL (`https`).
+With HTTPS, every request/response pair is encrypted before it is passed to the Network layer.
+This means that even if a hacker were able to use a packet sniffing technique, the resulting message would be encrypted and could not be read.
+Transport Layer Security is the crytographic protocol used for encryption by HTTPS.

+__Same Origin Policy__ - Resources that originate from the same origin have unrestricted access to interact with each other.
+Resources that originate from different origins have more restrictions in respect of their interactions  - linking, redirects, resource embedding (scripts and CSS stylesheets, as an example) and form submissions are common exceptions to the Same Origin Policy.
+Resources that come from the same origin have the same `scheme`, `host` and `port`.
+Same Origin Policy is most useful in restricting interactions between resources that have been accessed programmatically (e.g. through an API like `XMLHttpRequest` or `fetch`).

+We can get around the Same Origin Policy by using CORS (Cross origin Resource Sharing), which can be implemented by including certain HTTP headers (e.g. the `Access-Control-Allow-Origin` response header) in the request/response messages.

 ### What are some ways in which HTTP is vulnerable to hackers?
+__Session hijacking__ occurs when a hacker is able to use packet sniffing techniques to capture the cookie or session id in a request/response message.
+With this session id, the hacker is able to send requests to the server with this session id, upon which the server will respond with state-specific data, allowing hackers to access a user's specific state of application without access to their username or password.

+This can be combatted by resetting sessions, particularly on sensitive user interactions.
+When a user authenticates by logging in, a successful login should render older session ids invalid, and create a new session id.
+Examples of this are e-Commerce sites, which usually require the user to re-login when attempting to pay with a credit card.

+Applications can also set expiry times on session ids - this limits the time that a hacker could have access to state-specific application data, reducing the potential harm to the user.

+We could also limit the potential for session hijacking by using HTTPS in the request/response cycle, thus encrypting any session ids attached to messages sent between client and server.

+__Cross Site Scripting (XSS)__ is another method that HTTP could be vulnerable to hackers.
+XSS occurs when some element of the application allows hackers to directly inject JavaScript into a site and cause the server to run that JavaScript when returning the response.
+A common vector for this are forms, which allow users to input text.
+If the server does not __sanitise__ the input text, this could cause the server to return the response with the JavaScript code injected into the relevant resources.

+One way of limiting the potential of XSS is to _sanitise_ user input.
+This could be by only limiting the input text of users to Markdown format, which prevents code from being executed, or removing certain strings such as `<script>` which enable JavaScript code to run.

+Another way to limit XSS is to _escape user input_.
+With this method, characters that could be interpreted as HTML or JavaScript code are replaced with a combination of ASCII characters, which indicate to the client to simply display the character as is and not process it like code.

+### What is Transport Layer Security?
+What does it do?
+Transport Layer Security (TLS) is a security protocol that can be used to encrypt HTTP messages as part of HTTPS (Secure HTTP).
+It is highly recommended to use TLS, since basic HTTP request/response messages are sent as plain text - TLS can potentially prevent packet sniffing techniques and hackers from session hijacking.
+It can be thought to exist between the Application and Network layers in the Internet Protocol Suite model.

+TLS is established after a TCP connection has been established after the TCP handshake (it is a protocol reliant on using TCP at the Transport layer).
+The TLS handshake then occurs, to create a _secure_ connection.
+No application data is sent until this TLS handshake has been completed.

+TLS can provide three types of security measures (though not all might be appropriate, depending on the application use case).
+- Encryption: Encoding a message so that only the intended recipient is able to decode the message.
+- Authentication: Verifying the identity of a particular party in the message exchange process.
+- Integrity: Checking whether a message has been altered or faked.

+### What is the TLS Handshake?
+The TLS Handshake is a process used to establish a secure connection, once a TCP connection has been established, and part of the _encryption_ capabilities of TLS.
+It relies on both an asymmetric and symmetric key encryption.

+1. The client will send a `ClientHello` message to the server, indicating a desire to set up a TLS connection.
+Part of this `ClientHello` message will include the highest version of the TLS that the client can support, as well as a list of Cipher Suites that the client can use to encrypt keys.
+2. Upon receiving the `ClientHello`, the server will return a `ServerHello` message, which sets the TLS protocol version, as well as the Cipher Suite to be used for key encryption.
+The `ServerHello` message also includes a _certificate_, which includes the server's public key, and a `ServerHelloDone` marker to indicate the server regards this part of the handshake as done.
+3. Once the client has received the `ServerHello` message, the key exchange process beings.
+The actual process depends on the algorithm used (decided from the Cipher Suite).

+In the case of RSA:
+1. The client will send a `ClientKeyExchange` message, which includes a 'pre-master secret', which is some data that's been encrypted with the server's public key as provided through the certificate in the `ServerHello` message.
+This message includes the `ChangeCipherSpec` flag, which indicates to the server that the client is ready to start using encrypted communications using the symmetric key.
+The message also includes a `Finished` flag, which indicates the client is done with this part of the handshake process.
+2. The server receives the `ClientKeyExchange` message and decrypts it using it's private key.
+3. The client and server then each generate a symmetric key based on the pre-master secret with some pre-agreed parameters.
+4. The server will then send a `ChangeCipherSpec` message to the client with a `Finished` flag.
+This indicates that the server is ready to start using a symmetric key to start communications, and secure communications can begin.

+### What is a Cipher Suite?

+### What is encryption in the context of TLS?

+### What is authentication in the context of TLS?

+### What is integrity in the context of TLS?

+### What is symmetric key encryption?
+What is asymmetric key encryption?
+What's the difference?

+### What is a certificate?

+### What is a certificate authority?

+### What is the chain of trust?